PeriniM/perinim.github.io/_competitions/sfscon-hackathon.md

 ---
 layout: page
 title: SFSCON 2023 Hackathon - Winner Team
-description: Developed an infrastructure that connects IoT devices with a web service through a Raspberry Pi and custom APIs.
+description: Developed an infrastructure that connects IoT devices with a web service through a Raspberry Pi gateway and custom APIs.
 A machine learning model is used to forecast the energy consumption of the building and to optimize the energy usage.
 img: assets/img/hackathon_sfscon.jpg
 redirect: https://www.hackathon.bz.it/project/squarai-1
-importance: 3
+importance: 1
-category: fun
+category: 2023
+duration: 24 hours
 ---

 Every project has a beautiful feature showcase page.